IVF After Tubal Ligation

 How does IVF work if your tubes are tied?

-Most people begin the IVF process by taking hormone injections every day for around 10-12 days to grow as many mature eggs as possible.
-During this time, you will have routine ultrasounds and bloodwork taken every few days to monitor the development of the egg and uterine lining.
+Most people begin the IVF process by taking hormone injections every day for around 9-12 days to grow as many mature eggs as possible.
+During this time, you will have routine ultrasounds and bloodwork taken every few days to monitor the development of the follicles (that house the maturing eggs) in the ovaries and the uterine lining.

-When most of the eggs are mature, the eggs are surgically removed in a procedure called an egg retrieval.
-During the egg retrieval, a physician uses an ultrasound-guided needle to suck the follicular fluid from the ovaries.
-The mature eggs are found within this fluid.
+When most of the follicles are of a mature size, the eggs are retrieved in a procedure called egg retrieval.
+During the egg retrieval, a specialist uses an ultrasound-guided needle to draw the follicular fluid from the ovaries.

-As you can see, IVF completely bypasses the fallopian tubes and thus works the same whether or not someone has had a tubal ligation.
+As you can see, IVF completely bypasses the fallopian tubes and thus follows the same process whether or not someone has had a tubal ligation.

 Will Insurance Pay for IVF After a Tubal Ligation?

-Usually, no. A tubal ligation is considered an elective form of self-sterilization.
+Usually, insurance will not pay for this procedure.
+A tubal ligation is considered an elective form of self-sterilization.
 As such, insurance plans rarely, if ever, cover IVF after having one’s tubes tied.

-In the United States, IVF costs on average about $19,200.
-The cost of IVF is the same, whether your tubes are tied or not.
+In the United States, IVF costs, on average, about $19,200 per cycle.2 3 4 The cost of IVF is the same, whether your tubes are tied or not.

-Keep in mind you may need to do more than one cycle to get pregnant.
+Keep in mind you may need to do more than one IVF cycle to get pregnant.

 At one-third the cost of the national average, CNY Fertility provides a much more affordable option costing just $5,769 for an IVF cycle, including medications.

-If you choose to have a tubal ligation reversal, CNY Fertility offers an even further discounted IVF cycle if you are unable to get pregnant naturally within a year of the tubal reversal— as such, IVF can make a good “plan B” if needed.
+If you choose to have a tubal ligation reversal through CNY Fertility, we offer further discounts for subsequent IVF cycles in the event that you are unable to get pregnant naturally within a year of the tubal reversal.
+In this case, IVF can be an effective “plan B” if needed.

 • Women under age 35 have a live birth rate of 54.5%